Cornish attractions – a bit further afield…

 Falmouth and the National Maritime Museum Cornwall

 It’s debatable whether or not Falmouth should be in the closer attractions blog: it depends on which day you travel!
 We’d allow around an hour to get here.
 There’s a lot to do in this lively university and harbour town.
-The National Maritime Museum Cornwall is a truly excellent museum, and Falmouth Art Gallery has a superb collection of Cornish Art.
-Up the headland is English Heritage’s Tudor Pendennis Castle.
+The National Maritime Museum Cornwall is a truly excellent museum, and Falmouth Art Gallery has a superb collection of Cornish Art as well as a programme of temporary exhibitions.
+Head up the headland for more adventures in the Tudor defensive fort Pendennis Castle (English Heritage).
 While you’re in Falmouth, look out for boat trips, unique little shops, and excellent places to eat.

 (Image: Visit Cornwall)

 Cornwall has an excellent selection of National Trust properties.
-For sheer scale, both house and parkland, if we had to pick one, we’d choose Lanhydrock House near Bodmin.
-As well as the elegant drawing rooms we expect from an NT stately home, the largely Victorian house also has fascinating servants’ quarters, kitchens, offices and nurseries on display.
-You can get a train to Bodmin Parkway, then follow the pretty route to the house on foot (but this may be a bit of a stretch for little legs…).
+If we had to pick one, we’d choose Lanhydrock House near Bodmin for its sheer scale (both house and parkland).
+As well as the elegant drawing rooms we expect from an NT stately home, the largely Victorian house also offers a glimpse into the running of the house and estate (the kitchens are incredible).
+Outside, the wooded parkland is beautiful, and criss-crossed with paths, many if which are dog friendly.
+You can even pre-book a bike for the day to explore the cycle trails.
+Take the mainline train to Bodmin Parkway, then follow the pretty route to the house on foot (but this may be a bit of a stretch for little legs…).

 (Image: Visit Launceston)